History of the Jews in Algeria

-The history of Jews in Algeria goes back to Antiquity, although it is not possible to trace with any certainty the time and circumstances of the arrival of the first Jews in what is now Algeria.
+The history of Jews in Algeria goes back to antiquity, although it is not possible to trace with any certainty the time and circumstances of the arrival of the first Jews in what is now Algeria.
 (Note: French: La graphie « Juifs » (avec une capitale) désigne les membres d'une identité nationale ou ethnique.
 La graphie « juifs » (sans capitale) désigne les pratiquants de la religion juive.
 Voir à ce propos les articles Juifs et Usage des majuscules en français.

-English: The spelling “Jews” (with a capital) designates members of a national or ethnic identity.
-The spelling “Jews” (without capital) designates practitioners of the Jewish religion.
+English: The spelling "Jews" (with a capital) designates members of a national or ethnic identity.
+The spelling "Jews" (without capital) designates practitioners of the Jewish religion.
 See on this subject the articles Jews and Use of capital letters in French.)
 In any case, several waves of immigration helped to increase the population.
 There may have been Jews in Carthage and present-day Algeria before the Roman conquest, but the development of Jewish communities is linked to the Roman presence.
-Jewish revolts in Israel and Cyrenaica in the 1st and 2nd centuries certainly led to the arrival of Jewish immigrants from these regions.
+Jewish revolts in Judea and Cyrenaica in the 1st and 2nd centuries certainly led to the arrival of Jewish immigrants from these regions.
 The vast majority of scholarly sources reject the notion that there were any large-scale conversions of Berbers to Judaism.

 The Muslim conquest of North Africa, which was completed in Algeria in the 8th century, brought North Africa into the realm of Islamic civilization and had a lasting impact on the identity of local Jewish communities, whose status was henceforth governed by the dhimma.

 New immigrants later strengthened the Algerian Jewish community: Jews fled Spain during the Visigothic persecutions of the 5th and 6th centuries, and again during the persecutions linked to the Spanish Reconquista of the 14th and 16th centuries.
 Many Jews from the Iberian Peninsula settled in Algeria, mixing with the local Jewish population and influencing its traditions.
 In the 18th century, other Jews, the Granas of Livorno, were few in number, but played a role as commercial intermediaries between Europe and the Ottoman Empire.
 Later in the 19th century, many Jews from Tetouan arrived in Algeria, strengthening the ranks of the community.